2. Background

 Ksoloti Core v0.5.
 Size: 59 mm * 90 mm including protruding USB jacks and SD slot.

 But wait, where are all the jacks?
 Good thinking!
-The Ksoloti Core was first designed to become a daughterboard for a Eurorack module.
+The Ksoloti Core was first designed to be a daughterboard for a Eurorack module.
 It has been designed to be very thin (overall thickness under 5mm, pin headers aside.
 The tallest components are the USB Type-C jacks), and to fit parallel behind a 12hp Eurorack panel.

-However early on it became clear that it is just as fun to run the Ksoloti Core standalone or “headless”.
+However it became clear early on that it is just as fun to run the Ksoloti Core standalone or “headless”.
 There are several options on how to connect your Core to the outside world, from minimal to full-featured.
 More on that later!

 Axoloti Core, Akso, early Ksoloti Core prototype.